kcajj/recombinant_population_analysis/notes/note2.md

 0. create a benchmark dataset
 1. build a hybrid reference from the MSA
 2. align the recombinant reads to the hybrid reference with minimap2
+3. process the bam:
-3. remove the insertions of each read from the alignment (no gap in the reference)
+    remove the insertions of each read from the alignment (no gap in the reference)

-4. add the resulting sequence to the msa of the two references, in the mapping region indicated by minimap
+    add the resulting sequence to the msa of the two references, in the mapping region indicated by minimap

-5. treat the new msa as the msa built by MAFFT
+    treat the new msa as the msa built by MAFFT
-6. compare the results with the results obtained by MAFFT
+4. compare the results with the results obtained by MAFFT

 ## 0. create a test dataset (benchmark and run the MAFFT scripts on it)